Manikkadavu: People

-The original inhabitants of the land were Karimpalas .Large scale migration from Travancore started in Manikkadavu from 1948.
-Today majority of the population the migrant Syrian Christians (Syro-Malabar Catholic) .There is a small colony of Karimpalas near Alavikunnu .It has resemblance to a tropical rain-forest area with all kinds of trees like teak and jackfruit are found in the Western Ghats region growing profusely besides coconut, rubber, arecanut, and other crops.
+The original inhabitants of the land were Karimpalas.
+Large scale migration from Travancore started in Manikkadavu from 1948.
+Today a majority of the population is made up of the migrant Syrian Christians (Syro-Malabar Catholic).
+There is a small colony of Karimpalas near Alavikunnu.
+It resembles a tropical rain-forest area with all kinds of trees like teak, jackfruit, coconut, rubber, arecanut, and other crops.
 Most of the people are farmers and they cultivate rubber, ginger, turmeric, pepper, cashew and other spices.
-Considerable variety of medicinal plants also grow in Manikkadavu which have been used in making the traditional home remedies.
+A considerable variety of medicinal plants also grow in Manikkadavu which have been used in making the traditional home remedies.